huguyuehuhu/Awesome-Group-Activity-Recognition/README.md

 ## LeaderBoard

 The section is being continually updated.
-We only show results on large-scale dataset NTU-RGB+D and NTU-RGB+D 120.
+We only show results on Volleyball and CAD datasets.

 ### Volleyball Dataset